CFP106022206/Group-07/Readme.md

 ### Research for the relation between radius of the small body and destruction time <br/>
 1. Set the distance between Main and small body to be 1500.
 2. Calculate the destruction time for the small body for r from 100 to 500.
 3. Plot the result and analyze their relation.
+Fit with y = a * t ^ -b + c.
 ![image](https://github.com/CFP106022206/Group-07/blob/master/Destruction%20time%20-%20Radius%20Relation.png)